AlishStrong/virta-csms/README.md

 ```
 npm run prod
 ```

-You can also built and start the project using Docker-Compose.
+You can also build and start the project using Docker-Compose.
 For that execute the following command:
 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```